remix-run/remix/docs/guides/styling.md

 <docs-warning>This feature is unstable and currently only available behind a feature flag.
 We're confident in the use cases it solves but the API and implementation may change in the future.</docs-warning>

-This feature is primarily designed to support packages that import plain CSS files directly within JS files.
-For consistency, this is also available within your application code, but we recommend that you avoid it entirely.

-In order to use this feature, first ensure you've set up [CSS bundling](#css-bundling) in your application.
+Some npm packages use side-effect imports of plain CSS files (e.g. `import "./styles.css"`) to declare the CSS dependencies of JavaScript files.
+If you want to consume one of these packages, first ensure you've set up [CSS bundling](#css-bundling) in your application.

 Then, set the `future.unstable_cssSideEffects` feature flag in `remix.config.js`.